bit-bots/bitbots_main/bitbots_vision/docs/manual/yoeo_vision.rst

 Of course, the actual class names need to be adapted to your specific YOEO variant.
 The following names are supported:

-* Object detection: 'ball', 'goalpost', 'robot', 'robot_red', 'robot_blue', 'robot_unknown'
+* Object detection: 'ball', 'goalpost', 'robot_red', 'robot_blue', 'robot_unknown'
 * Semantic segmentation: 'background', 'lines', 'field'

-If 'team_colors' is set to true, the robot class has to be split into 'robot_red', 'robot_blue' and 'robot_unknown'.
-In all other cases, a single 'robot' class is expected, and the team color detection will automatically fall back to the HSV detectors used in the legacy, non-YOEO-based vision.

 How to Add New Classes?
 -----------------------